Banks School District

-The Beaverton School District on July 28 announced that classes will be fully online from the start of the school year through at least Nov.
+The Beaverton School District announced that classes will be fully online from the start of the school year through at least Nov.
 13. The district also announced that its hybrid model - when it's safe to bring students back - will be set up for most students to be online three days a week and in-person two days a week.

 The BSD Return-to-School Plan has two paths:

 Continue to be enrolled with your neighborhood or option school:

 The first day of school for students will be Monday, September 14.
 We’ll be starting the school year with Comprehensive Distance Learning (CDL).
 All students will be learning online from home with their regular neighborhood or option schools.
 We’re committing to remain in a Comprehensive Distance Learning model through November 13, 2020.
 We’re providing these dates so that parents can make any necessary work or child care arrangements.
 All daily coursework, lessons and learning tasks in grades K-12 will be delivered through Seesaw or Canvas by neighborhood or option school teachers.

 When it is safe to do so, we’ll begin to bring students back to school in a Hybrid Model: two days in school and three days online from home.
 (English Language Newcomers and some students in specialized programs will be eligible for additional in-person instruction on Wednesdays.)
 The on-site experience will provide an opportunity to address the social-emotional and behavioral health of our students.
 Students also may receive whole group, small group or individualized instruction on site.